Our mission is coaching on the management of

 Scientific research, innovation and social enterprising in Sub-Sahara African countries

-Human Rights & Science (HR&S) aims to provide researchers, innovators, and social entrepreneurs in Sub-Sahara African countries with the opportunities required for them to be able to develop and implement their ideas leading to positive change.
+Human Rights & Science (HR&S) aims to provide researchers, innovators, and social entrepreneurs in Sub-Sahara African countries with opportunities that facilitate the implementation of ideas leading to positive change.

-We deeply and honestly strive to meet our partners’ and our customers’ needs and to facilitate what our partners and customer seek to accomplish.
+We deeply and honestly strive to meet our partners’ and our customers’ needs and to support what our partners and customer seek to accomplish.

 We offer strategies and coaching on creating an enabling environment for quality scientific research, implementation of research findings and innovations, and social enterprising start- and scale-up support.